Cutset/chatbot/README.md

 # Chatbot
 Chatbot project 2022

+IN ORDER TO WORK YOU WILL NEED THE TOKEN (submitted on DVO)

 For this project we decided to create a chatbot on discord.
 The idea was to create a chatbot able to recommend different cocktails based on what ingredients a user had available.
 We coded the chatbot in Python.

 **Chatbot:**